YawDD+: Frame-level Annotations for Accurate Yawn Prediction: Semi-Automated Pipeline for Labeling Yawn Datasets

-\paragraph{Stage~3: Automated annotations.} We incorporate the automated annotations with human-in-the-loop verification.
-The extracted mouth regions (from Stage~2) serve as input to the already trained CNN classifier from Stage~1, which outputs binary predictions and confidence scores.
-We propose a validation framework with a custom interface that loads batches of 64 images and their automated predictions, enabling real-time error correction of false positives and false negatives.
-Empirical evaluation of the automated labeling accuracy reveals that approximately 80\% of the annotations are correct, substantially reducing manual effort while maintaining high annotation quality.
-The remaining 20\% of cases requiring manual correction primarily consisted of edge cases involving extreme lighting conditions or ambiguous mouth positions.
-The validated annotations are automatically linked with the corresponding images and stored in structured formats compatible with standard ML frameworks.
+Finally, we incorporate the human-in-the-loop verification in this automated labeling pipeline.
+The cropped mouth regions (from Stage~2) serve as input to the already trained CNN classifier from Stage~1, which outputs binary predictions and confidence scores.
+Predictions with high confidence score ($>95\%$) are used to label the images as \enquote{yawn}, while the low confidence images are verified using the human-in-the-loop GUI.
+The GUI contains a custom interface that loads batches of 64 images and their automated predictions, enabling real-time error correction of false positives and false negatives.
+An empirical evaluation of automated labeling accuracy shows that approximately 80\% of annotations are correct, substantially reducing man-hours while maintaining high annotation quality.
+The remaining 20\% of cases requiring manual human intervention correspond to challenging edge cases, such as extreme lighting conditions or ambiguous mouth positions.
+As a result, human effort is focused on targeted verification and correction rather than exhaustive annotation, making the pipeline considerably less time-consuming in practice.
+The validated annotations are automatically linked with the corresponding images, and the resulting dataset is named as YawDD+ stored in structured formats compatible with standard ML frameworks.